 - For tubed tires sizing from 2.8 – 3.0, try 20 psi in the front and rear. (+ or – a few psi for your size against average)

 These tire pressures should get you close and will work for most types of riding.
 If you want to get more precise with your settings and get more out of your bike, read on!

 If you picked up a bargain floor pump to keep your tire pressure up, don’t count on it to give you an accurate pressure reading.
 The main focus of most pumps is to get air in your tires, not to read pressure.
 They’re notoriously inaccurate.
 Most are relatively consistent, so you can dial in a pressure and as long as you always use the same pump, reproduce the same pressure.
 Just don’t think it’s accurate.

-If you’re in the market for a good floor pump, here’s one I love.
+If you’re in the market for a new pump, here is a hand pump and a floor pump with gauges that I love.

 The gauge is likely reading the pressure at the pump and not the pressure in your actual tire and may be as much as 15 psi off the actual reading.

 I recommend investing in a good pressure gauge separate from your pump so you can use any pump available and check the tire pressure with your trusty gauge.